-4. Visit Governors Island in the summertime
+4. Visit Governors Island in summer

 What to do on this island?

 One of the best known is Governors Island, which opens only in summer with a great gastronomic offer and an interesting catalog of festivals.
-It also has a new attraction called The Hills, an elevated park that offers a new perspective of the Statue of Liberty, the Manhattan skyline, Brooklyn, and Jersey City.
+It also has a new attraction called The Hills, an elevated park that offers a new perspective of the Statue of Liberty, the Manhattan skyline, Brooklyn and Jersey City.

 City Island: Less known than Governors Island, this is a place with a taste of the sea with dozens of restaurants specializing in seafood, ideal for a good meal and a pleasant stroll.